Sorbet Nails Are Quite Literally The Coolest Summer Manicure Trend

 Lemon Ice

 Streets pointed to pale yellow being one of the “huge breakout sorbet hues for spring”, and this monochromatic look created by @kkdnails proves that it isn’t going anywhere for summer.
-Try Essie Nail Polish in All Fun & Games, $10, for a similar buttery lemon hue.
+Try Essie Nail Polish in Summer Soulstice, £8.99, for a similar buttery lemon hue.

 Watermelon Shine

-Aura nails lend themselves beautifully to sorbet hues, as nail artist Zanë Jashari proves with this delicate blush-colored design.
+Aura nails lend themselves beautifully to sorbet hues, as nail artist Zanë Jashari proves with this delicate blush-coloured design.

 Mint Tips

-The simplest way to dabble in sorbet shades if you’re a minimalist at heart is by switching the color of your French tips.
+The simplest way to dabble in sorbet shades if you’re a minimalist at heart is by switching the colour of your French tips.
 This punchy mint look by Harriet Westmoreland is so fresh and chic.
-Try Sally Hansen Color Therapy Nail Polish in Take A Mint, $9.99, to get the look at home.
+Try Dior Vernis Nail Polish in Pastel Mint, £29, to get the look at home.

 AdvertisementADVERTISEMENT